HOW TO SEE ICELAND IN 5 DAYS (WINTER OR SUMMER SEASON)

 Barnafossar and Hraunfossar Waterfalls

-Barnafossar and Hraunfosssar waterfalls are actually a series of waterfalls formed by rivulets streaming over a distance of almost 1 kilometer out of the Hallmundarhraun – which is a lava field that flowed from an eruption of one of the volcanoes lying under the glacier Langjökull.
-And it is one of my favorite waterfalls in Iceland.
+Barnafossar and Hraunfosssar waterfalls are a series of waterfalls formed by rivulets streaming over a distance of almost 1 kilometer out of the Hallmundarhraun – which is a lava field that flowed from an eruption of one of the volcanoes lying under the glacier Langjökull.
+It is one of my favorite waterfalls in Iceland.

 You can do a bit of walking and visit several waterfalls – which come in an intense color – but there are not many other activities to do around here.
 Thus, I recommend combining it with another attraction in the area.